i7/counterfeit-monkey/tools/README.md

 Note that the Ultra Undo extension must be commented out of the Counterfeit Monkey source for profiling to work, i.e. the line ”Include version 1/160501 of Ultra Undo by Dannii Willis” in story.ni.
 (At the time of writing, there is a pull request to Glulxe at https://github.com/erkyrath/glulxe/pull/11 that makes Ultra Undo work with Glulxe profiling.)

 The script expects to be run from inside the tools folder, and looks for a profiling-enabled interpreter binary named gluxe and the files profile-analyze.py and dispatch_dump.xml in the same location.
 It will also look for gameinfo.dbg in the Counterfeit Monkey.inform/Build folder (The Inform IDE will usually create this file when compiling, but might delete it on quitting).
-Python needs to be installed on your system for this script to work.

 profile-analyze.py:
 https://github.com/erkyrath/glulxe